 - De-Escalate: At pre-determined dates during the year, maintain the discipline and strategically rebalance your holdings back to your target exposure so your risk levels remain in check.

-The most common question we all hear asked is what’s THE ideal investment mix at this stage in my life?
+The most common question we all hear asked is what’s THE ideal investment mix during my retirement years?

 - Is it 100 minus your age?

 The best answer to that question is the mix you can hold through all market conditions so you can capture the higher expected long-term returns markets offer.